Art Class: Drawing and Painting from Nature

 Drawing and painting from nature is a very rewarding activity that has inspired both professional and amateur artists to make some of the most beautiful and memorable works of art ever produced.
 On this course we will learn some of the technical and creative skills associated with different approaches to drawing and painting from natural objects, and discover some of the history behind this kind of art.

-This 10-week course offered is aimed at complete beginners, and so no previous knowledge or experience of any arts or craft practice is necessary.
-It is also suitable for those with some knowledge and experience in an arts or craft activity, who wish to develop their knowledge and skills further in a supportive environment.
+The course is aimed at complete beginners; no previous knowledge or experience of any arts or craft practice is necessary.
+It is also suitable for those with some knowledge and experience in an arts or craft activity who wish to develop their knowledge and skills further in a supportive environment.